Education Administration (EDAD)

 EDAD 6110.
 Workshop in Educ Leadership.
 1 Hour.

-This course deals with current topics in educational leadership.
+Students in this course examine current topics in educational leadership.
 The topics selected for the workshop will be based on needs identified through collaborative endeavors with schools, service centers, professional organizations and governmental agencies.
 The course may be repeated for a maximum of three hours.

 EDAD 6362.
 Principal Practicum/Internship.
 3 Hours.

-This laboratory course is designed to provide intensive study and field experience in problems relating to a specific job at the elementary, middle or senior high school level.
-Last course to be taken in the sequence of courses.
-May be taken with one to two other courses.
+This laboratory course is designed to provide students intensive study and field experience in problems relating to a specific job at the elementary, middle or senior high school level.

 EDAD 6370.
 Campus Business Management.
 3 Hours.